 An alternator or AC generator produces an AC supply.
 In other words, the generator or alternator converts mechanical energy into electrical energy.
 The rotor rotates at a synchronous speed.
 Therefore, we call the AC generator a synchronous generator.
 On the basis of design, the alternators are classified into two categories.

 - Salient pole type

 - Cylindrical rotor type.

-The armature of alternator has coils placed 120 degree electrical apart.
-The magnitude of the AC voltage produced in the stator or armature of an alternator or synchronous generator depends on the magnetic flux, its frequency and number of turns in the stator winding.
+The armature of the alternator has coils placed 120 degrees electrically apart.
+The magnitude of the AC voltage produced in the stator or armature of an alternator or synchronous generator depends on the magnetic flux, its frequency, and the number of turns in the stator winding.

 Derivation of alternator or AC Generator EMF equation

-Let us derive the emf equation of the alternator or ac generator or synchronous generator.
+Let us derive the EMF equation of the alternator, AC generator, or synchronous generator.

 According to Faraday’s law of electromagnetic induction,, the emf induced in the conductor is proportional to rate of change of flux.